reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 #### E1603

-`redundant value objective"` error is returned when objectives definition is overridden with `maximize-value`, but there is no jobs with non-zero value specified.
+`redundant value objective` error is returned when objectives definition is overridden with `maximize-value`, but there is no jobs with non-zero value specified.
 To fix the issue, specify at least one non-zero valued job or simply delete 'maximize-value' objective.

 #### E1604

-`redundant tour order objective"` error is returned when objectives definition is overridden with `tour-order`, but there is no jobs with non-zero order specified.
+`redundant tour order objective` error is returned when objectives definition is overridden with `tour-order`, but there is no jobs with non-zero order specified.
 To fix the issue, specify at least one job with non-zero order or simply delete 'tour-order' objective.

 #### E1605

-`value or order of a job should be greater than zero"` error is returned when job's order or value is less than 1.
+`value or order of a job should be greater than zero` error is returned when job's order or value is less than 1.
 To fix the issue, make sure that value or order of all jobs are greater than zero.

+#### E1606

+`missing tour order objective` error is returned when plan has jobs with order set, but user defined objective doesn't include the `tour-order` objective.

+#### E1607

+`missing value objective` error is returned when plan has jobs with value set, but user defined objective doesn't include the `maximize-value` objective.